 Maintenance and washing instructions for your Leela Yoga Rug

-You will spend a lot of hours on you yoga rug, it's a new buddy for your practice, you should give it care it needs.
+You will spend a lot of hours on your yoga rug, it's a new buddy for your practice, you should give it the care it needs.

 Rug can be compared to the bed sheets or table cloth.
-You don't wash your bed, you wash the bed sheets.
+You don't wash your bed, in case you need to, you wash only the bed sheets.
 So the same applies with a rug.
 You will be washing only your rug not a mat, which you put underneath.

 Should you wash the rug before first use?

-We suggest to wash the rug before first use.
-Same like you would wash your clothes when you bring them home from shop.
+We suggest washing the rug before first use.
+Same like you would wash your clothes when you bring them home from the shop.

 There are 2 main reasons why: